School Curriculum

 Year 7: Students are taught in mixed ability groups except in mathematics where they are set by ability.

-The Learning Link provides a tailored pathway to ensure that all our students can flourish.
+The Learning Link provides a tailored pathway so that all our students can flourish.
 Our “Inspire Challenge Achieve” (ICA) Pathway is successfully designed and developed for students in Years 7, 8 and 9 who need additional support to access some of the curriculum in the mainstream environment.
-It has the aim of improving their literacy and closing the attainment gap between them and their peers.
-Students work as a small set with one specialist teacher leading their studies in English and the humanities subjects.
+It has the aims of improving these students’ literacy and closing the attainment gap between them and their peers.
+Students work as a small set with specialist teachers leading their studies in English and the humanities subjects.

 Other students needing help receive individual or small group support where possible.